nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ---

 # Introduction
 Welcome to the SweetRewards User Guide!
 This guide is your comprehensive manual to navigating and maximizing the SweetRewards application.
-SweetRewards is a dynamic desktop application designed for small bakery owners to manage their loyalty program memberships efficiently.
-By leveraging the robustness of a Command Line Interface (CLI) while retaining the intuitive nature of a Graphical User Interface (GUI), SweetRewards delivers an optimized experience for fast typers and GUI enthusiasts alike.
+SweetRewards is a dynamic desktop application designed for small bakery owners to **manage their loyalty program memberships** efficiently.
+By leveraging the robustness of a **Command Line Interface (CLI)** while retaining the intuitive nature of a Graphical User Interface (GUI), SweetRewards delivers an optimized experience for fast typers and GUI enthusiasts alike.

 ## Target Audience
 This guide is intended for small to medium-sized bakery owners or staff responsible for managing customer relationships and loyalty programs.
-We assume that users have a basic understanding of command-line interfaces and desktop applications but do not require advanced technical skills.
+We assume that users have a basic understanding of command-line interfaces and desktop applications but **do not require advanced technical skills**.
 SweetRewards is crafted to simplify your membership tracking, offering a seamless integration into your daily operations.

 ## Table of Contents